-The Management Company applies the "NN IP Responsible Investment Policy".
-This policy describes the application of the Management Company's norms-based responsible investment criteria.
-The criteria reflect the Management Company's investment beliefs and values, relevant laws and internationally recognized standards.
+The Management Company applies the Responsible Investment Policy.
+This policy describes the application of norms-based responsible investment criteria.
+The criteria reflect the investment beliefs and values, relevant laws and internationally recognized standards.

-In line with this policy, and its norms-based responsible investment criteria, the Management Company aims, wherever legally possible, to exclude investment in companies involved in activities including but not limited to, the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands production, as defined in the aforementioned policy.
-Additional restrictions may apply to Sub-Funds with sustainable investment objectives in which case this is disclosed in each relevant sub-fund factsheet.
+In line with this policy, and the norms-based responsible investment criteria, the Management Company aims, wherever legally possible, to exclude investment in companies involved in activities including but not limited to, the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands production, as defined in the aforementioned policy.
+Additional restrictions may apply to Sub-Funds with sustainable investment objectives in which case this is disclosed in each relevant sub-fund factsheet or in Appendix III SFDR precontractual disclosures for article 8 SFDR Sub-Funds - Templates, respectively.

-With respect to investments in third party funds (including ETFs and index funds), the exclusions defined by the "NN IP Responsible Investment Policy" cannot be imposed upon these funds.
+With respect to investments in third party funds (including ETFs and index funds), the exclusions defined by the Responsible Investment Policy cannot be imposed upon these funds.

-The "NN IP Responsible Investment Policy" is available for consultation on the website www.nnip.com.
+The Responsible Investment Policy is available for consultation on the website www.nnip.com.